 What is the cost and how does the minimum fee structure work?

-Our maximum audience for all primary school productions is 300.
-The cost is $5.50 per student (+GST).
-A minimum fee of $770 (+GST) applies when less than 140 students attend.
-The actors will count the students as they enter the venue.
-Our office will be email you a tax invoice.
+Our maximum audience for all primary school productions is 280.
+The cost is $7 per student (+GST).
+A minimum fee of $840 (+GST) applies when less than 120 students attend.
+Our office will email you a tax invoice after the show, based on the number of students that attended.

 What provisions do you have in place for supporting child safety and wellbeing?